georchni/Computational_Physics_Classical_and_Quantum_Simulations/README.md

 - Replacement of the derivative in the lattice action by a derivative of higher order for improved action.
 - The derivation of an improved numerical derivative by means of Taylor Series, i.e. showing that the -1/12 factor cancels the O(a^2) error produced by the higher order derivative.
 -The parameter tuning can result into different and ameliorated solutions.

+### 2) Ising Model

+Implementation of the Metropolis algorithm to simulate the 1D Ising chain model: N magnetic dipoles fixed on a chain.

+i.
+Use a warm start configuration (all spins are set randomly) as the initial condition.
+Set the number of dipoles to N = 20.

+ii.
+Pick one dipole randomly and flip its spin to create the new trial configuration.
+Calculate the energy of both old and the trial configuration.

+iii.
+Calculate the relative probability for the trial configuration for a temperature of kT = 0.1.

+iv.
+Check the condition for accepting relative probability.

+v.
+Continue the calculations for 10N and investigate the alignment of the spins and the results given different parameters.

+vi.
+Use 100N steps and temperature of kT = 0.01, kT = 0.1, kT = 1.

+vii.
+Try also a cold start where initial spins are aligned (in this case you either have to do lots of steps or increase kT)

+viii.
+Extend the model in 2D model.